 Scales, arpeggios, and standard practice routines can get boring quickly.
 So to keep up with your vocal exercises, we recommend that you can sing along to a song you know and like.
 From pop songs to operas to alternate rock genres, let your taste in music determine the type of material you use to warm up and train your voice.
 Keep in mind that many pop songs only cover a small register; try to find challenging pieces to keep you focused on improvement.

 The voice you often hear inside your head may not always match the sound

 that other people may listen to.
 One of the best ways to improve your singing is by videotaping yourself to spot your weaknesses & strengths; this also allows you an opportunity to hear & critique your voice.
 Record yourself singing simple pop songs, hopefully in a room with as little natural reverb as possible.
 You must then review the tapes of your voice and spot flat or sharp notes, as well as nasal singing or lousy breathing techniques.

 Singing without rest for too long can burn out your voice and leave you feeling croaky and sick.
-It is this reason that serves as a primary reason for touring singers & performers to take some time off between each of their shows; if they performed every night, they could injure their vocal cords permanently.
+This reason serves as a primary reason for touring singers & performers to take some time off between each of their shows; if they performed every night, they could permanently injure their vocal cords.